What is Methamphetamine?

 - Other effects include increased blood pressure and heart rate, and a rise in body temperature.

 - Common negative effects include headache, anxiety, paranoia and delusions.

-- Methamphetamine has a high addiction potential.
-Coming down from meth can make you feel lethargic, anxious and depressed, tempting you to take more, which can lead to dependency.
+- Methamphetamine is highly rewarding/reinforcing.
+Coming down from meth can make you feel lethargic, anxious, and depressed, tempting you to take more, which can lead to problematic use patterns.

 - Many users seeking methamphetamine’s euphoric rush will develop binging patterns, redosing multiple times a day for a number of days straight, then waiting a number of days before repeating the cycle.

 - Methamphetamine is very long lasting, which can make it difficult or impossible to sleep.
 Sleep deprivation can have serious negative impacts on physical and mental health.

 - Although rare, methamphetamine can cause seizures, heart attacks, strokes, and death from overdose (“overamping”).